uanid/fakenews-server/README.md

-# fakenew-server
+# fakenews-server
-A API Server for Run The FNC-1 Model
+An API Server for Run The FNC-1 Model